PasinduSuraweera/README.test/README.md

    - User sees products with real-time stock and personalized prices
    - All security, routing, and orchestration happened transparently

-No single component handles everything—each does one thing well, and they compose beautifully through **open standards** (OAuth2, REST, JSON).
+No single component handles everything each does one thing well, and they compose beautifully through **open standards** (OAuth2, REST, JSON).

 ### Technical Deep Dive: How Components Communicate